 The Future of Many Industries is Unthinkable

 By this I mean that change is happening so fast that it is difficult for organisations to even imagine the future.
 This is why I encourage my clients to develop plausible future scenarios, rather than merely follow trends.
 Only by doing so, can they be prepared for every possible risk and opportunity.
-Identifying one, most likely future is unlikely to deliver the variation than will no doubt happen.
+Identifying one, most likely future is unlikely to deliver the variation that will no doubt happen.
 For more on this topic, read “5 Business Success Factors (So You’re Ready for Anything!)”

 As I mentioned at the beginning, technology is an enabler that permits industries to provide more of what their customers want.
 There are already many examples of ones which have been helped or radically altered by technology and science.
 For example: